18F/eng-hiring/_pages/resume-review.md

   parenting, etc. But a pattern of repeated long gaps between every job over a long time indicates a weaker candidate.

-Remember: at this point, the goal is to look for "obviously unqualified", not to parse qualification out of a resume.
-We want to find people who just obviously won't pass the interview, and save us (and them) the time.
+At this point, the goal is to look for "obviously unqualified", not to parse qualification out of job titles.
 Job titles won’t tell you if a candidate did a *good* job, but they will reveal obviously unqualified applicants.

 ### 2. Review responsibilities and accomplishments